ASTex-ICube/semiproctex/PPTBF_Structures_Src/ReadMe.md

 - Rendering Parameters
 - Binary Structure Map

 NOTE: ImGui GUI system uses a ***imgui.ini*** parameter file located in the same directory than the ***PtViewer.exe*** software.
 It contains the location of each of the 2D widgets on the screen.
-If one of the widget has disappeared, just delete the ***imgui.ini*** ile to reinitialize the default state.
+If one of the widget has disappeared, just delete the ***imgui.ini*** file to reinitialize the default state.
 If one of the widget is located behind an overlay window info and cannot be clicked anymore, delete the ***imgui.ini*** file.
 For instance, for the *Rendering Parameters* widget, you could have for its 2D position *Pos*:
 - [Rendering Parameters]
 - Pos=301,20